Cosium/.github/profile/README.md

 custom-designed electronics for optical retail and domiciliary care.

-Our international team based in Versailles is rapidly expanding to be able to offer our powerful and innovative solutions to more locales, for the benefit of healthcare professionals.
+Our international team based in Versailles (France) is rapidly expanding to be able to offer our powerful and innovative solutions to more locales, for the benefit of healthcare professionals.